SoftBank's Son says Sprint can grow on its own but merger door still open

-TOKYO (Reuters) - Sprint Corp can grow on its own but will still consider a merger if it can get management control, CEO Masayoshi Son of the U.S. wireless operator’s parent SoftBank Group Corp said, days after a move to combine with T-Mobile US Inc ended.
+TOKYO (Reuters) - Sprint Corp can grow on its own but will still consider a merger if it can get management control, the CEO of the U.S. wireless operator’s parent SoftBank Group Corp said, days after a move to combine with T-Mobile US Inc ended.

-Sprint and T-Mobile said on Saturday they had called off merger talks, denting the dealmaking credentials of Son, who has raised close to $100 billion for his Vision Fund to invest in technology companies.
+Sprint and T-Mobile said on Saturday they had called off merger talks, denting the dealmaking credentials of Softbank CEO Masayoshi Son, who has raised close to $100 billion for his Vision Fund to invest in technology companies.

 It also puts Son under pressure to find another way to turn around the carrier, the No. 4 U.S. provider which is weighed down with $38 billion in debt and is struggling to compete with Verizon Communications Inc and AT&T Inc.

-“I feel good about this decision,” Son said of the decision to call off merger talks.
+“I feel good about this decision,” Son said of the move to call off merger talks.

 “Even if it is tough for the next three or four years, on a five or ten year timescale scale it is a strategically indispensable company,” he told reporters at SoftBank’s earnings briefing on Monday.

-However, when asked about the failed T-Mobile merger, Son said that “the door is open” if its management rights are preserved.
+However, when asked about the failed T-Mobile merger, Son added “the door is open” if its management rights are preserved.

 SoftBank said on Sunday it would raise its stake in Sprint to under 85 percent from 83 percent, the most it can hold without triggering a tender offer for the remaining shares.